diogro/expressionVariance-manuscript/main.md

 __Secreted genes__: We use The Protein Atlas [@uhlen2015tissue] to extract information on which proteins are secreted [@uhlen2019human] and test for an enrichment of genes with secreted products in the genes within the highest and lowest 5% of gene expression variance rank.
 We use the hypergeometric test to assess the significance of the enrichment.

 __Housekeeping genes__: Human housekeeping genes were identified as genes that are expressed with low variance in all 52 human cell and tissue types, assessed in over 10,000 samples [@Hounkpe2020-yq].
-We test for an enrichment of houskeeping genes in the genes within the highest and lowest 5% of gene expression variance rank.
+We test for an enrichment of housekeeping genes in the genes within the highest and lowest 5% of gene expression variance rank.
 We use the hypergeometric test to assess the significance of the enrichment.

 __Probability of being loss-of-function intolerant__: